 The construction team, also referred to as builders, consists of all participants who are within the construction site at any time during timed construction.
-There can be no more than six builders.
+There must be no more than six builders.

-Participation is limited to undergraduate and graduate student members of ASCE chapters, clubs and international groups.
+Participation is limited to undergraduate and graduate student members of ASCE student chapters, ASCE student clubs, and ASCE international student groups.